Biden budget plan would levy minimum tax on billionaires, boost national security - NewsBreak

 WASHINGTON — President Joe Biden sent a new $5.8 trillion budget request to Congress on Monday that calls on lawmakers to institute a minimum tax on billionaires and boost spending on national security.

-The proposal, which lawmakers will undoubtedly change, asks Congress to provide $795 billion in defense funding, a roughly 4 percent increase, and $915 billion for domestic and foreign aid programs, about 5 percent more, for the fiscal year that begins on Oct.
-1. The rest of the funding would go toward mandatory spending on programs like Medicare, Medicaid, and Social Security.
+The proposal, which lawmakers will undoubtedly change, asks Congress to provide $795 billion in defense funding, a roughly 4% increase, and $915 billion for domestic and foreign aid programs, about 5% more, for the fiscal year that begins on Oct.
+1. The rest of the funding would go toward mandatory spending on programs like Medicare, Medicaid and Social Security.

 “I’m calling for one of the largest investments in our national security in history, with the funds needed to ensure that our military remains the best-prepared, best-trained, best equipped military in the world,” Biden said in a statement.
 “In addition, I’m calling for continued investment to forcefully respond to Putin’s aggression against Ukraine with U.S. support for Ukraine’s economic, humanitarian and security needs.”